Step 2: Advanced Gemology

 “Probably” doesn’t sound very professional.
-However, heating enhancement so closely resembles what happens in nature that you can’t always tell if gems have been treated after mining.
+However, heat enhancement so closely resembles what happens in nature that you can’t always tell if gems have received the treatment after mining.
 Sometimes, microscopic examinations can reveal evidence of heating.
-Otherwise, there is no way to tell if the heating was done before or after mining.
+Otherwise, you can’t tell if the heating occurred before or after mining.

 (Again, let me clarify.
 Heat is one of the conditions that cause gems to form, whether in the ground or in a lab.
 Heating that occurs during gem formation isn’t an enhancement.
-On the other hand, heating applied after gem formation is considered an enhancement).
+On the other hand, heating applied after gem formation counts as an enhancement).

-Yes, radiation.
-(Now you know why some in the gem industry are nervous about full disclosure).
+Now you know why some in the gem industry are nervous about full disclosure.
 Radiation is a scary word.
 Revealing that a gem was irradiated will likely drive away customers.
 But just as with heating, radiation enhancements duplicate what happens in nature.
 During their formation, radioactive elements affect many gem crystals.
 That doesn’t mean these gems are radioactive or otherwise harmful.

-Most blue topaz gems are colorized in a two-step enhancement process.
-First, radiation modifies electron sharing between certain atoms in the crystal structure of colorless topaz.
-This turns the topaz brown.
+Most blue topaz gems get their color in a two-step enhancement process.
+First, radiation modifies electron sharing between certain atoms in the crystal structure of colorless topaz, which turns the stone brown.
 Next, heating creates a stable blue color.

 Unlike heat and radiation, oiling gemstones doesn’t mimic a process that occurs in nature.
-To gem cutters, oiling poses a serious problem, because those tiny fractures represent structural weaknesses.
-They must consider these areas in the cutting process.
+To gem cutters, oiling poses a serious problem, because those tiny fractures represent structural weaknesses they must consider in the cutting process.
 Oil-masked fractures increase the risk of damaging a gem during cutting.
-To gem owners, oiling is well worthwhile.
-The oil filler isn’t visible.
-It simply allows the natural beauty of the stone to shine.
+To gem owners, oiling is well worthwhile, since the oil filler isn’t visible and simply allows the natural beauty of the stone to shine.
 For them, gemstone enhancements like oiling increase both the emotional and monetary value of the gem.